 4 reasons to stop relying on your broker’s performance reports

-When you login to your broker to check your portfolio performance, do you know what those numbers really mean, and more importantly, what’s missing?
-Here are 4 reasons to stop relying on your broker for performance reporting:
+As an investor, it’s important to know how your portfolio is performing.
+But when you log in to your broker’s online portal to check your portfolio performance, do you know what those numbers really mean, and more importantly, what’s missing from them?

 - No annualised total return